 - a) Currently an ESP runs for about 3 years whereas the PJM auction are for 3 years in advance for 1 DY.
 Energy efficiency resources are eligible for capacity payments for 4 years (but must be bid in each year) from their first operation.
 So the commission needs to provide incentives or provisions in the tariff to facilitate the company to bid in these resources into a PJM PRM auction for a DY beyond the end of the current ESP. - b) The Commission should provide a way for the company to be made whole from penalties of energy efficiency resources that are not productive at the fault of the customer.
 This could be done by recovery through the various riders.
 However, the Commission would have to exercise sufficient scrutiny over the company's programs to determine if the cause of the failure is either the fault customer's or because of incompetent administration by the company.
 The scrutiny should also cover the Measurement and Verification procedures to determine if these follow best practices in the industry. - c) Regarding assignment of attributes of energy efficiency programs to the company for purposes of bidding the resources into the PJM PRM auctions, this probably could be accomplished by changing the tariff to do so automatically for almost all the customer classes (except there could be an option for a customer to either bid the resource in themselves or assigned it to an Energy Service Provider that aggregates customers for that purpose).
 In the case of mercantile customers that opt to avoid paying the rider by financing the projects completely themselves, perhaps the tariff could be changed here to require them to either bid in the resources themselves or otherwise they are assigned to the company automatically or perhaps a change in the statues is required. - d) Also regarding assignment of attributes, apparently the company has had difficulty getting customers especially in the mercantile class to do so.
 Part of this may be because the company waited until very late to start and therefore there was insufficient time to convince the customers of the value.
 Also there may have been a failure to provide incentives such as sharing the revenue or the Commission requiring them to do so by tariff.
-If any customer elects to avoid the rider then they should be required to bid in the resources themselves or by an aggregator or otherwise the attributes are automatically assigned to the company.
-However, the lack of cooperation may indicate a bad relationship with the company and the Commission should attempt to determine why.

-e) The commission should require that renewable energy projects funded with RECs should be bid into the PJM RPM auctions as price takers if necessary.
+If any customer elects to avoid the rider then they should be required to bid in the resources themselves or e) The commission should require that renewable energy projects funded with RECs should be bid into the PJM RPM auctions as price takers if necessary.
 The project developer can do so themselves or designate a third-party PJM member to do or by default the responsibility goes to the company.